sparsh13b/react-news-app/README.md

 - Added memoization to prevent unnecessary re-renders.
 - Added default props and improved PropTypes for type safety and fallback.
 - Enhanced performance and maintainability.
+- Detailed description of changes can be found in the [REPORT.md](./REPORT.md) file in this repository.